 What is your budget?

 Your budget will dictate how you produce content and what content you can produce.
 A limited budget can mean you need to do most of the work yourself.
 However, this does take time away from being an interior designer and running your business.
 Hiring freelancers and independent contractors can help you make the most of a limited budget.
-If you have a slightly larger budget, you can hire a full-time employee or an outside marketing agency.
+There are freelancers that specialize in specific areas of digital marketing.
+You could work with one person to manage your social media platforms and another to manage your email marketing.
+If you have a slightly larger budget, you can hire a full-time employee or an outside marketing agency to manage all of your marketing channels.
 Don’t feel as though you have to spend a lot of money to have professional-looking content.
 You can take high-quality pictures and videos with your iPhone.

 How will you manage your content production?